Rankings by Cost, Opportunity, Resources and Risk

 wine icon

-Follow rankings closely because thin margins make costs an important factor.
-Texas (#8), Florida (#9), Mississippi (#6) combine low costs with strong survival rates.
-Mississippi's low costs (63.34) and high survival rate (68.58) make it ideal for restaurant ventures.
-Low-margin businesses like restaurants and retail shops need general liability insurance Costs vary by state.
+Thin margins make costs critical.
+Texas (#8), Florida (#9) and Mississippi (#6) combine low costs with strong survival rates.
+Mississippi's low costs (63.34) and high survival rate (68.58) work well for restaurant ventures.
+Low-margin businesses like restaurants and retail shops need general liability insurance.
+Costs vary by state.

 methodologyTwo icon